-Dehydrated skin looks dull and tired, with fine dry lines, and dark under-eye circles.
+Dehydrated skin looks dull and tired, with fine dry lines and dark under-eye circles.
 It’s prone to inflammation, redness and congestion.
-You can also try the pinch test.
-Pinch the skin on the back of your hand and hold it gently for three seconds.
+The pinch test is a good gauge.
+Simply pinch the skin on the back of your hand and hold it gently for three seconds.
 If skin returns to normal instantly you’re hydrated.
 If it takes more than a moment you and your skin cells need fluid.

 It goes without saying that if your skin is dehydrated you need to drink more water.
 But there are other ways to help bring back a healthy, plumped complexion.

-Use humectants: Look for ingredients that draw water from the air and give thirsty skin back its bounce.
+Look for ingredients that draw water from the air and give thirsty skin back its bounce.
 The best-known moisture magnet is hyaluronic acid, which can famously hold up to 1,000 times its weight in water.
-Look out for newcomer polyglutamic acid which looks set to steal its crown, and can hold four times more water.
+Also look out for newcomer polyglutamic acid which can hold four times more water – they work excellently used together.
 Other hardworking natural humectants are sodium PCA, glycerin, and caprylyl glycol.
-Always apply humectants onto damp not dry skin, or they’ll simply draw out water from your skin like a sponge.
+Apply humectants onto damp –not dry– skin, or they’ll simply draw water from your skin like a sponge.

 More effective than a topical humectant alone is to stimulate the body’s own production of hyaluronic acid with natural extracts like astragalus, which you can find in Six Gldn Daily Vitamin C Radiance Serum, Essential Moisturizer, and Nourishing Face Oil.

-Serum first: Layer a lightweight hydrating serum before moisturizer which acts like a seal to stop water escaping and keep skin plump and healthy.
-Try Six Gldn Daily Vitamin C Radiance Serum.
+Layer a lightweight hydrating serum under moisturizer.
+This acts like a seal to stop water escaping and keep skin plump and healthy.

-Dry skin needs a gentle touch.
-Because the protective barrier isn’t strong dry skin is more prone to sensitivity, redness, eczema, and itching.
+Dry skin needs an extra gentle touch.
+Because it lacks a strong protective barrier it's more prone to sensitivity, redness, eczema, and itching.

-Keep it simple: Take a good look at your routine and strip it back to the essentials.
+Take a good look at your daily skincare routine and strip it back to the essentials.
 Avoid strong acids, astringents, drying alcohol, physical scrubs and cleansing brushes.

-Use mild cleansers: Use very gentle, replenishing cleansers that don’t strip the natural barrier of even more lipids.
-Skin should feel soft and comfortable after cleansing, not tight.
-Avoid harsh surfectants SLS and SLES, which destroy natural oils, making dryness and irritation even worse.
-Six Gldn Botanical Cleansing Gel is perfect for this.
+Opt for very gentle, replenishing cleansers that don’t strip the natural barrier of precious lipids.
+Skin should feel soft and comfortable after cleansing, not tight or stripped.
+Creamy cleansers are great for dry skin but if you love the feel of a foaming wash make sure to avoid harsh surfectants like sodium lauryl sulfate and SLES, which destroy natural oils, making dryness and irritation worse.

-Strengthen the natural barrier: The skin’s lipid barrier prevents moisture loss and protects skin from dirt, pollution and bacteria.
-Stellar barrier-boosting ingredients include ceramides that help hold skin cells together, niacinamide, calming panthenol, hyaluronic acid, and fatty acid and antioxidant-rich natural oils and butters.
-Avoid mineral oils and petrolatum-based ingredients that clog pores and suffocate the skin and opt for natural hemp seed oil, jojoba, and soothing evening primrose oil, which are all wonderful for dry, sensitive skin and can be used on the face and body.
+A strong, healthy skin barrier does double duty.
+It prevents moisture escaping and stops dirt, pollution and bacteria getting in.
+If your skin is dry you need to replenish the barrier and help it repair.
+The go-tos for barrier-strengthening ingredients include ceramides that help hold skin cells together, niacinamide, hyaluronic acid, and fatty acid and antioxidant-rich natural plant oils.
+What to avoid?
+Mineral oils and petrolatum-based ingredients are found in lots of lotions because of their smoothing, softening properties.
+But they clog pores and form a non-breathable film that suffocates skin and can damage the barrier.
+Opt for natural hemp seed oil, jojoba, and soothing evening primrose oil, which are all wonderful for dry, sensitive skin and can be used on the face and body.

 Six Gldn Nourishing Face Oil is a richly replenishing blend of jojoba, rice bran, evening primrose, rose hip and sweet almond oils that soothes, deeply hydrates and supports the natural barrier.